ajcriado/htb-writeups/Cheatsheets/Mix-OSCP-CPTS/Windows/Windows Privilege Escalation.md

 }
 ```

-Now we can compile the dll with the following command:
+Now we can compile the dll with the following command: (IF *cc1plus* error in kali: `sudo apt install mingw-w64`)
 ```bash
 x86_64-w64-mingw32-gcc myDLL.cpp --shared -o myDLL.dll
 ```